 Though Presidential dollars failed to gain wide acceptance in daily commerce, the series has proved to be a favorite among coin enthusiasts, and a complete Presidential dollar collection is an attractive and affordable goal.
 See Littleton's Presidential Dollars Checklist for a complete listing of Presidential dollars.

 First Spouse Coins Complement Presidential Dollar Coins

-First Spouse coins struck in 1/2 oz. of 99.99% pure gold complemented the 2007-2016 Presidential dollars.
-The First Spouses were depicted on the obverse with a design symbolic of the First Spouse's life and work on the reverse.
-Though Presidential dollars were limited to presidents deceased at least two years, the First Spouse series included a 2016 Nancy Reagan issue just four months after her death and would have included her even if she was still alive.
+The U.S. Mint also released First Spouse coins struck in 1/2 oz. of 99.99% pure gold to complement the Presidential dollars.
+Each First Spouse is depicted on their coin's obverse, with a design symbolic of their life and work on the reverse.
+Though Presidential dollar coins were limited to presidents deceased at least two years, the First Spouse series included a 2016 Nancy Reagan coin issued just four months after her death – and would likely have included her even if she were still alive.